cesanta/mongoose-os-smart-light/README.md

    mos build --platform YOUR_PLATFORM  # esp32, cc3220, stm32, esp8266
    mos flash
    ```
-8. Register a new device on a management dashboard, obtain access token:
+8. Register a new device on a management dashboard, obtain ID and TOKEN:
    ```
    $ curl -d '{}' -u admin:admin http://YOUR_WORKSTATION_IP:8009/api/v2/devices
    {